-The mattress has two comfort layers.
-The 1-inch top layer is made of quilted gel memory foam with a density of 4 PCF, and the 3-inch secondary layer is made of 3.5 PCF gel memory foam.
-These layers conform very closely to the body without sinking too deeply.
+The mattress has a 3-inch comfort layer gel memory foam.
+The foam conforms very closely to the body without sinking too deeply.
 The result is a noticeable body hug that can alleviate aches and pains, prevent pressure points from building, and improve spinal alignment for side sleepers.

-The mattress has a transitional layer of high-density memory foam that measures 1.75 inches.
-Most competing memory foam mattresses have transitional layers made of polyfoam.
-The Nectar’s added memory foam component enhances the body-hug sensation of its comfort layers without sagging too much.
+The mattress has a transitional layer of dense polyffoam that measures 2 inches.
+This component enhances the body-hug sensation of the comfort layer and prevents sleepers from sagging too much.

-The Nectar Mattress has a support core of 2.2 PCF high-density polyfoam measuring 5.25 inches thick.
+The Nectar Mattress has a support core of high-density polyfoam measuring 7 inches thick.
 Along with the transitional layer, the polyfoam base provides a firm base for the softer comfort layers.
 The result is a balanced, medium-firm feel that conforms closely without compromising overall support.

-The mattress measures 11 inches thick.
-This is slightly thicker than the average mattress, making it a good option for people who struggle getting on and off shorter beds, but the Nectar is still considered a medium-profile mattress.
+The mattress measures 12 inches thick.
+This is slightly thicker than the average mattress, making it a good option for people who struggle getting on and off shorter beds.

 |Product Name||Firmness||Thickness||Support Core Components||Comfort Layer Components||Cover Components|